hiroshi-teramoto/reproduce_rrm/README.md

   - pymatgen
   - numpy
   - networkx
+  - some features (*-operator) for python 3.5 or later.
 * graphviz (https://graphviz.org/)

 ## To run the code, download zip file and in the directory, type